Deep Reinforcement Learning with Swin Transformers: Discussion

-This work was performed on the [ML node] resource, owned by the University of Oslo, and operated by the Department for Research Computing at USIT, the University of Oslo IT-department.
+\begin{acks} This work was performed on the [ML node] resource, owned by the University of Oslo, and operated by the Department for Research Computing at USIT, the University of Oslo IT-department. \end{acks}